Mirena Lawsuits

 Pseudotumor Cerebri Injuries

-In the newest group of Mirena lawsuits, women in MDL 2767 claim Mirena caused pseudotumor cerebri.
+In MDL 2767, women claimed Mirena caused pseudotumor cerebri.
 This term means “false brain tumor.”
-Unlike perforation or migration claims that deal with physical damage related to the IUD moving from the uterus, these claims say the hormone inside Mirena, levonorgestrel, is to blame.
+Unlike perforation or migration claims that deal with physical damage related to the IUD moving from the uterus, these claims said the hormone inside Mirena, levonorgestrel, was to blame.

 The hormone can cause an abnormal elevation of cerebrospinal fluid in the skull, resulting in pseudotumor cerebri (also known as idiopathic intracranial hypertension).